-Without qualifying our opinion, we draw attention to Note 2(c) in the financial report which indicates that the company incurred a net loss of \$634,098 during the year ended 30 June 2015 and, as of that date, the Group's cash outflows from operating of \$172,688.
-These conditions, along with other matters as set forth in Note 2(c), indicate the existence of a material uncertainty which may cast significant doubt about the company's ability to continue as a going concern and therefore, the company may be unable to realise its assets and discharge its liabilities in the normal course of business, and at the amounts stated in the financial report.
+Without qualifying our opinion, we draw attention to Note 2(c) in the financial report which indicates that the consolidated entity incurred a net loss of \$416,163 during the year ended 30 June 2016 and, as of that date, the consolidated entity's cash outflows from operating activities totalled \$194,459 and its liabilities exceeded its assets by \$768,969.
+These conditions, along with other matters as set forth in Note 2(c), indicate the existence of a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern and therefore, the Company may be unable to realise its assets and discharge its liabilities in the normal course of business, and at the amounts stated in the financial report.